simevo/flash/docs/ADMIN.md

 - **Articles Failed**: The number of articles that were identified but could not be processed or stored due to errors.
 - **Articles Stored**: The number of new, unique articles that were successfully stored in the database.

-**How to Access:**

-These statistics are stored in the `FeedPolling` model and can be accessed via the Django Admin interface.
-Look for the "Feed Pollings" (or similar, depending on pluralization in Django admin) section under the "News" application.

-**Interpreting the Statistics:**
+These statistics are accessible for staff users in the feed datil page, under the exandable section "Monitoraggio".

+Some tips for interpreting them:

-- **Frequent Errors (non-200 HTTP Status Codes):** May indicate that a feed URL is broken, has moved, or the source server is unreliable.
+- Frequent Errors (non-200 HTTP Status Codes): May indicate that a feed URL is broken, has moved, the server is unreliable or just throttling automated requests.
-- **Low `Articles Retrieved` or `Articles Stored`:** Could suggest issues with the feed format, or that the feed content is not changing frequently.
-If `Articles Retrieved` is high but `Articles Stored` is low, it might mean many duplicate articles are being fetched.
+- Low "Articles Retrieved" or "Articles Stored": Could suggest issues with the article retrieval, or that the feed content is not changing frequently.
-- **High `Articles Failed`:** Points to problems in processing articles from that feed, possibly due to unexpected content structure.
+- High "Articles Failed": Points to problems in processing articles from that feed, possibly due to unexpected content structure.
-- **Long polling times (difference between `Poll End Time` and `Poll Start Time`):** Could indicate a slow or unresponsive feed source.
+- Long polling times (difference between "Poll End Time" and "Poll Start Time"): Could indicate a slow or unresponsive feed source.